 Of Bresnan’s six first-class hundreds to date, three of them came in 2007 for either Yorkshire or the England Lions team.

 Having come through the ranks at Townville and Castleford Cricket Clubs, he became the youngest player to play for Yorkshire’s first team in 20 years when he played a Sunday League match against Kent at Headingley in 2001 aged just 16 years and 102 days.

 Paul Jarvis was 16 years and 75 days old when he burst onto the scene in 1981.

-He also became a father for the first time in June to son Max Geoffrey, and travelled to Australia in October for England’s winter Ashes series of 2013/14 as he stepped up his recovery from a stress fracture of the back.
+He also became a father for the first time in June to son Max Geoffrey and travelled to Australia in October for the winter Ashes series of 2013/14 as he stepped up his recovery from a stress fracture of the back.